 The OST Consortium will work to advance the following policy lever:

-- Pursue policy change that requires out-of-school time programs to meet national integration of healthy eating and physical activity (HEPA) into recognition programs, accreditation programs, inclusion in certification, and inclusion in rating systems, standards for HEPA.
+- Pursue policy change that requires out-of-school time programs to intergrate healthy eating and physical activity (HEPA) standards into recognition programs, accreditation programs, certification, and rating systems.

 OST Consortium Advisory Organizations:

 Boys and Girls Club of America

 Coalition for Community Schools